Bank Stress Tests

-In an effort to prevent history from repeating, the Consumer Protection Act, also known as the Dodd-Frank Act took effect in 2010.
-The Act required banks to conduct annual stress tests as they exist today.
+In an effort to prevent history from repeating, the Consumer Protection Act, also known as the Dodd-Frank Act, took effect in 2010.
+The Act required banks to conduct annual stress tests, though this frequency has since been reduced.
 Credit unions were not explicitly required to perform stress tests under Dodd-Frank, but the National Credit Union Administration created similar rules to supervise large credit unions.

 Impacts of Stress Testing

-Stress tests give regulators the information needed to evaluate bank funding and liquidity, and regulators can also penalize banks that risk becoming insolvent.
+Stress tests give regulators the information needed to evaluate bank funding and liquidity, and allow them to penalize banks that risk becoming insolvent.

-Public information: Banks must publish stress test results annually, so that information is available to the public.
+Banks must publish stress test results periodically, so that information is available to the public.
 As a result, anybody interested in working with financially stable banks can easily identify which banks are strongest.
 Depositors with deposits that exceed insurance limits can try to reduce the likelihood of losing money by avoiding weak banks.

-Risk management: Although it may be an unwelcome exercise, stress testing can be enlightening for bank managers.
-They understand the impact of challenging economic environments, and they can figure out how to prevent disasters (ideally before they really happen).
+Although it may be an unwelcome exercise, stress testing can be enlightening for bank managers.
+They understand the impact of challenging economic environments, and they can figure out how to prevent disasters (ideally before they happen).

 Stress tests are designed to ensure banks are taking the necessary measures to prevent failure in the event of an economic crisis.
 These tests are ultimately meant to protect the consumers who place their money in the trust of banks, and to stop a financial crisis from quickly getting worse.